F1rst-Unicorn/stocks/README.md

 ## CA

 Stocks drives its own CA. Set it up in root/CA/ using the already existing config files.
+Adjust the paths inside!.
 Note that the CA is only needed to certify the intermediate CA which is used for daily business.
 Copy the CA's certificate into root/nginx/ca.

 ## OCSP server

 Stocks needs an OCSP server.
-Use openssl to set it up and make it listen on port $ocspPort.
+Use openssl to set it up and make it listen on port $ocspPort (default 10920).
 Define that port in root/CA/intermediate/openssl.cnf, too (in the OCSP section).
 Also set the port in root/nginx/stocks/nginx.conf.

 ## Jetty